kumarpriyansh1998/kumarpriyansh1998/README.md

 - 👋 Hi, I’m @kumarpriyansh
-- 👨‍🎓 I am graduated from VIT vellore in 2022 with 8.5+CGPA.
+- 👨‍🎓 I graduated from VIT vellore in 2022 with 8.5+CGPA.
 I did 500+question on DSA and I can design highly available ,distributed ,fault-tolerance
      ,low latency system blah blah blah.
 - 👀 I’m a data+backend engineer🤯
 - 🤕 I'm skilled with java+springboot with mongoDB , redis ,kafka ,RESTapi development and integration.
 I have solid experience with cloud data